Jenga01/todo/README.md

 And generate APP_KEY in .env file: `php artisan key:generate`

-API is using JWT for authentication, hence password is needed for the JWT.
+API is using JWT authentication, hence password is needed for the JWT.
 Execute this command:

 `php artisan jwt:secret`